spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/byoos/image-builder.md

 ![A diagram displaying the steps for creating a custom image](/cluster-profiles_byoos_image-builder_workflow-diagram.png) <br />

-1. You will download the KIB project and configure the image builder's **packer.json** file.
+1. Download the KIB project and configure the image builder's **packer.json** file.

 2. Use the `make` command to create a custom image containing a specific Operating System (OS) version and flavor.